 The plans also describe the house framing system in some detail.
-The structural design makes use of advanced framing techniques, which save material, minimize waste and increase thermal performance.
+The structural design that makes use of advanced framing techniques, which save material, minimize waste and increase thermal performance.
 The service pathways have been considered and a materials list is included.
-You will see that the building enclosure has been carefully detailed to manage water, heat and air, making the house design energy-efficient, durable and comfortable.
+The building enclosure has been detailed to manage water, heat and air, making the house design energy-efficient, durable and comfortable.